 After construction, once the hole is covered, only access for maintenance activities is required.

-The final designer for the Ohio River Tunnel is onboard and working towards a 30% design.
-ALCOSAN is also working directly with the communities along the proposed routes, and we are acquiring the necessary properties.
+The final designer is working towards a 60% design.
+ALCOSAN continues to work directly with the communities along the proposed routes, including working on acquiring or gaining access to the necessary properties.